Fitbit Air Review: A $99 Whoop Alternative With A Catch

 - Retrospective logging: more than 140 activity types, including household chores

 - GPS: none on-device.
-The Fitbit Air uses connected GPS from a paired phone for distance and pace.
+The Fitbit Air uses GPS data from a paired phone to track distance and pace.

 - Offline storage: 7 days of detailed data.
 1 day offline only.